artur-gajewski/DocumentorBundle/README.md

 After successful generation of the documentation files, it will run app/console assets:install for you to copy generated documentation to the web/bundles/documentor folder.

-Once the generation of documentation is complete, you need to install the assets into the web folder:

 Now all you have to do is point your browser to http://www.yourproject.com/documentor/index.html